 The concept of tests and examinations is introduced to the children gradually as they progress through the school.
 Assessment tests are set twice yearly and take place as part of the normal school day at times which are not previously announced.
 Consequently "revision" is a term not used within the school until the final year, when children are shown how the methods they have learned can be brought together and used as successful exam technique.
 At this stage they undertake assessment tests under formal conditions to provide preparation for secondary school entrance exams.

-In keeping with the school's philosophy of teaching each child as an individual, class sizes are small, with an average of fifteen pupils per class and a maximum of eighteen.
-Each class teacher of children in the age range 3 to 7 has a class assistant.
+In keeping with the school's philosophy of teaching each child as an individual, class sizes are small, with an average of sixteen to eighteen pupils per class.
+Each class teacher of children in the age range 3 to 7 has a teaching assistant.

 © River House Montessori School - 2011